Dubrovnik Airline: History

 The airline was officially launched on 15 December 2004 by Croatian shipping company Atlantska Plovidba.
-It started operations in 2005.
+It started operations in April 2005.
 In 2006, Dubrovnik Airline carried 380,000 passengers while the first seven months of 2007, saw it transport 360,000 passengers.
 The airline was loss making since 2009 and ceased all operations on 23 October 2011 after defaulting on its debts thus declaring bankruptcy.

 Destinations

 Dubrovnik Airline served the following destinations (at October 2011):